 Why You Will Love This Recipe

-Tuna ceviche is the perfect no cook meal that is perfect for serving in the summer when it's too hot to cook or when you need an elegant appetizer to serve to guests.
+Tuna ceviche is the perfect no-cook meal that is perfect for serving in the summer when it's too hot to cook or when you need an elegant appetizer to serve to guests.

 The great part about this easy tuna ceviche recipe is it takes only minutes to make.
 The flavors of the fresh ahi tuna mixed with the sourness from the lime and the fruity and spicy mango pineapple salsa are the most amazing blend of flavors that you get in each bite.

-I highly recommend trying this one out!
+I highly recommend trying this ceviche recipe!

 There are not many ingredients needed to make this delicious tuna ceviche.

 - Fresh ahi tuna.
 Try to find sushi-grade tuna.
 This is the same tuna I use for my tuna pasta salad and all my tuna recipes.
 If you are not sure, you can ask the person who works at the fish counter.

 - Mango pineapple salsa (mango, pineapple, cilantro, serrano pepper, onion and cilantro).

 Now, you can probably find mango salsa, pineapple salsa, or a mango pineapple salsa already made at your local grocery store in the produce section if you do not want to make it from scratch.

 Another tip to save time making this salsa is to buy pico de gallo then add the pineapple and mango to it 🙂 It is well worth it!
 Trust me.